Elderly Bellevue couple attacked by homeless woman they tried to help, police say

 An elderly Bellevue couple were seriously wounded late Saturday afternoon when they were stabbed in their home by a homeless woman they had allowed to camp in their garden over the past few weeks, police said.

-The married couple, an 83-year-old man and a 76-year-old woman, were taken to Harborview Medical Center with injuries that were considered life-threatening.
+The married couple, an 83-year-old man and a 76-year-old woman, were taken to Harborview Medical Center in Seattle with injuries that were considered life-threatening.

-Police responded at 5 p.m.
-Saturday to a report of a disturbance at a house in the 16200 block of Southeast 31st Street in the Spiritridge neighborhood.
+Police were alerted when the female victim managed to flee to a nearby residence, where a neighbor called 911.

-Police found the couple with multiple stab wounds and applied tourniquets and first aid.
-They also put out several small fires in the home and arrested a 40-year-old woman trying to leave the scene, said Seth Tyler, a Bellevue Police Department public information officer.
+Officers responded within two minutes, at 5 p.m.
+Saturday, to the home in the 16200 block of Southeast 31st Street in the Spiritridge neighborhood.

 Most Read Local Stories